 The College Bookstore is owned and operated by Adrian College and is located in Caine Student Center.
-The Adrian College Bookstore is open Monday, Thursday and Friday 8:30~am-4:30~pm, Tuesday and Wednesday 8:30~am-6~pm, and on Saturdays from 10~a.m.-3~p.m. while school is in session.
+The Adrian College Bookstore is open Monday through Friday 8:30 am - 4:30 pm and on Saturdays from 10 a.m. - 3 p.m. while school is in session.
 Special hours are posted for weekend events and for break periods.
 The Bookstore carries both new and used textbooks and supplies required by the Adrian College faculty.
+Textbook rentals are also available.
 The Bookstore also carries a wide variety of Adrian College insignia clothing and gift items as well as greeting cards, postage stamps, candy, art and academic supplies.

-TEXTBOOK RETURN POLICY
+PURCHASED TEXTBOOK RETURN POLICY